Student Attendance Rate

 1) At the beginning of the school year, collect the student enrolment data, divided by classes, from the school administration.

 2) Perform a student headcount during surprise spot checks in target schools.
-You should do at least 3 surprise spot checks throughout the year/ semester.
+You should do at least 3 surprise spot checks throughout the year/ semester, always focusing on the same classes.
 Increase the frequency if working in emergency contexts, capacity permitted.

 1) Attendance rate is prone to significant seasonal differences.
 Do your best to collect baseline and endline data in the same months (or even weeks) of a year; otherwise it is very likely that they will not be comparable.

 2) The schools should be encouraged to collect reliable student attendance data.
 Always share your surprise spot check attendance data (headcount) with the school administration and the teachers.